sstsimulator/sst-macro/docs/manual/manual.md

 -   Loops - Usually the main brunt of CPU time, so get rid of any loops that don't contain MPI calls or calculate variables needed in MPI calls.
 -   Communication buffers - While you can pass in real buffers with data to SST-macro MPI calls and they will work like normal, it is relatively expensive.
 If they're not needed, get rid of them.

-A good example of skeletonization can be found in the lulesh2.0.3 example in the skeletons folder.

 #### 5.3.1: Basic compute modeling<a name="subsec:basicCompute"></a>